 - The statute lays out the schedule for each step of the regulatory development and implementation.
-By June 30, 2007, CARB had to publish a list of early-action GHG emission reduction measures. - Prior to January 1, 2008, CARB had to: identify the current level of GHG emissions by requiring Statewide reporting and verification of GHG emissions from emitters and identify the 1990 levels of California GHG emissions. - January 1, 2010, CARB must adopt regulations to implement those early-action measures.
+By June 30, 2007, CARB had to publish a list of early-action GHG emission reduction measures. - Prior to January 1, 2008, CARB had to: identify the current level of GHG emissions by requiring statewide reporting and verification of GHG emissions from emitters and identify the 1990 levels of California GHG emissions. - By January 1, 2010, CARB, had to adopt regulations to implement those early-action measures.

 In December 2007, CARB approved the 2020 emission limit (1990 level) of 427 million metric tons of CO2 equivalents (CO2e) of GHG.
-The 2020 target requires the reduction of 169 million metric tons of CO2e, or approximately 30 percent below the State's projected 2020 emissions of 596 million metric tons of CO2e.
+The 2020 target requires the reduction of 169 million metric tons of CO2e, or approximately 30 percent below the State's projected 2020 emissions of 596 million metric tons of CO2e on a business as usual (BAU) scenario.
 Also in December 2007, CARB adopted mandatory reporting and verification regulations pursuant to AB 32.
 The regulations became effective January 1, 2009, with the first reports covering 2008 emissions.
 The mandatory reporting regulations require reporting for major facilities, those that generate more than 25,000 metric tons/year of CO2e.

 In December 2008, CARB adopted the Climate Change Scoping Plan which outlines the State's strategy to achieve the 2020 GHG emissions limit.
 The Climate Change Scoping Plan also included 39 measures that were developed to reduce GHG emissions from key sources and activities while improving public health, promoting a cleaner environment, preserving natural resources, and ensuring that the impacts of the reductions are equitable and do not disproportionately impact low-income and minority communities.
+In 2011 CARB updated the initial AB 32 Scoping Plan and recalculated the projected GHG emission in 2020 because of the economical downturn starting in 2008.
+The updated numbers are 507 MMTCO2e (BAU), targeted GHG reduction needed (80 MMTCO2e) with a nearly 16% reduction from the BAU value in 2020.